SteCiu01/Power-BI-Visual-Templates/README.md

 - Fewer references to fix when copying the visual into a report connected to a Direct Lake model
 - Slightly reduced configurability, compared to Desktop-based templates that can leverage a richer set of control and settings measures

-Desktop-based templates, on the other hand, offer maximum flexibility and control, as all supporting measures are authored and managed directly in the semantic mod
+Desktop-based templates, on the other hand, offer maximum flexibility and control, as all supporting measures are authored and managed directly in the semantic model

 <hr>